software-mansion/starknet.py/docs/guide/account_and_client.rst

 .. warning::

     Do not pass arbitrarily large number of calls in one batch.
-Starknet rejects the transaction when it happens, like `here <https://testnet-2.starkscan.co/tx/0x20440925a18ba8911f2fe2bbbcb64511ca5f3d7bffaa036ea3eda0f9cef26f6#overview>`_.
+Starknet rejects the transaction when it happens.